objectfs/objectfs/README.md

 # ObjectFS

 A file system with the power of an object store.

 [![Hex.pm](https://img.shields.io/hexpm/l/plug.svg)](http://www.apache.org/licenses/LICENSE-2.0.html)
 [![Build Status](https://travis-ci.org/objectfs/objectfs.svg?branch=master)](https://travis-ci.org/objectfs/objectfs)

+ObjectFS allows you to mount a generic object store as a file system.
+It is POSIX complete and compatible with AWS S3, Google Cloud Storage, OpenStack Swift and other S3-based object stores.

 ## Usage
 * Make file-system